t3hmun/t3hsite/_posts/2015-10-03-part-03-clean-basic-html.md

 This does not seem to be well supported yet so the addition of ARIA (accessibility standards) role attributes helps.
 It is also likely to be used by things such as Firefox's reading feature in the future.

-article
+`article`
 : The article tag is any _self-contained composition_ that may be _suitable for syndication_ as the [spec puts it](http://www.w3.org/TR/2015/WD-html51-20151003/semantics.html#the-article-element).
 This is not restricted to the English definition of the word article.
 Interestingly the spec considers individual blog comments as articles, possibly because they can be thought of a thread of posts.

-section
+`section`
 : The least specific of the sectioning elements, could be anything that has a heading and is not one of the other sectioning elements.
 Often the child of other sectioning elements.

-nav
+`nav`
 : This [spec lists this](http://www.w3.org/TR/2015/WD-html51-20151003/semantics.html#the-nav-element) as having 2 main purposes.
 Navigation between pages and navigation within a page.
-As a result there would usually be a maximum of 2 nav sections in a page.
-Not all sections of links should be put in the nav, only the ones immediately important to the site.
+Ideally not all sections of links should be put in nav elements, only the ones immediately important to the site.
-This is good for assertive technologies that need to be able to recognise the most salient links for the user in each context.
+This is good for assistive technologies that need to be able to recognise the most salient links for the user in each context.

+`aside`
+: Used for sidebar or tangential content that is not essential.
+The [spec](http://www.w3.org/TR/2015/WD-html51-20151003/semantics.html#the-aside-element) seems to encourage the use of asides to contain nav elements with lists of links to external sites.

 ### Magical Headings